MicrosoftDocs/azure-docs/articles/purview/create-a-custom-classification-and-classification-rule.md

 To create a custom classification rule:

 1. Create a custom classification by following the instructions in the previous section.
-You will add this custom classification in the classification rule configuration so that the system applies it when it finds a match in the column.
+You'll add this custom classification in the classification rule configuration so that the system applies it when it finds a match in the column.

 2. Select the **Data Map** icon.